lin907597898/learngit/readme.txt

-I learoning git
+I learoning git,i change it
-it is wonderful.
+it is wonderful.git is a free software.